KOCNS1/InfixToRPN-Calculator/README.md

-# Google like calculator using RPN alorithm
+# Google like calculator using RPN algorithm

 ---